Explore France’s Hidden Canal Towns That Deserve the Spotlight

 Exploring Historic Carcassonne’s Water Features

-Carcassonne itself is a must-see, and while the walled Cité is the main draw, don’t forget its connection to the water.
-The Canal du Midi runs nearby, and the Aude River flows through the lower town.
-Walking the ramparts of the Cité offers amazing views, and you can see how the waterways were historically important for trade and defense.
-It’s a place that really transports you.
+Carcassonne itself is, like a must-see, and yeah while the walled Cité is the main draw don’t skip the way it’s tied to the water either.
+The Canal du Midi is running nearby, and the Aude River flows through the lower town.
+If you walk the ramparts around the Cité you get amazing views, you can pretty much see how these waterways were historically used for trade and defense, not just for scenery.
+It’s one of those spots that really transports you, for real.

 Discovering Quiet Villages in Occitanie